Senator Cotton Knows A Thing or Two - July 18th, Hour 2

 Listen.

-We had a good the discussion on ensuring global energy security and adequate oil supplies to support global economic growth.
+We had a good discussion on ensuring global energy security and adequate oil supplies to support global economic growth.

 And that will begin shortly.